 Extracurricular Activities - Boost Your Resume !

 SAT Prep, Internships and volunteer work with our partners, Sunnyside Community Service: Visit Room 212 and 219 for opportunities and information.
-REGISTER NOW for summer session
+REGISTER NOW for the Fall part 2 session

 Learn 3D Animation (Art, filming, video game design) - Made in NY Animation Lab.
 Every Thursday 4:30 - 6:00 pm.
 162-24 Jamaica Ave, 2nd Fl.
 To sign up call (917) 282-0931 or e-mail: email@example.com